AdityaNanda/time_resolved_correlation/README.md

 # Time resolved correlation of distributed brain activity tracks E-I balance and accounts for diverse scale-free phenomena

-This is a MATLAB toolbox for sampling regional timeseries data preserved mean, variance and time-resolved correlation.
-The toolbox is based on nullspace sampling methods.
+This is a MATLAB based tool for sampling timeseries data with preserved mean, variance and time-resolved correlation.
+Time-resolved correlation, defined as Pearson's correlation between adjacent timepoints, has been shown to track and recapitulate 1/f-based estimates of global cortical Excitation-Inhibition (E-I) balance.
+The tool is based on nullspace sampling methods.
+Although, primarily designeed with electrophysiologgy datasets in mind, the tool can be used for any timeseries data.

 # Getting started